 Manni’s confidence in her technique is supreme – triple pirouettes, her 32 fouettés almost on the spot with double turns throughout, balances found on every arabesque relevé — but she is also blooming as an artist, and became the focal point of every scene she was in.

 Her Basilio was Timofej Andrijashenko, a fine dancer with danseur noble lines and comportment.
 He’s not a natural Basilio having none of the wicked glint in his eye that Baryshnikov had (curiously, both men are from Riga) though he does come across as sweet and loveable, so it is understandable that Kitri is smitten.
 This run marks his debut in the role and he wasn’t completely at ease with Nureyev’s challenging and sometimes awkward choreography, and occasionally tempi slowed down too much to accommodate him, yet the almost impossible combination of double turns in the air landing each time in arabesque, alternating from left to right, four times, he carried off marvellously.
-When Leonid Sarafanov danced the role at La Scala in 2011, for example, he chose to do three of these combinations in a diagonal across the stage on the same leg, a simpler version which was in Nureyev’s earlier versions of the ballet (Nureyev dances this variation in the Australian Ballet video filmed in 1972).
+When Leonid Sarafanov danced the role at La Scala in 2011, for example, he chose to do three of these combinations in a diagonal across the stage on the same leg, a simpler alternative which was in Nureyev’s earlier versions of the ballet (Nureyev dances this variation in the Australian Ballet video filmed in 1972).
 Andrijashenko needs time to get the steps and the character into his head and body.
 Later in the year the company will be taking the ballet to Australia and China and he’ll certainly have the success there that he deserves.

 Martina Arduino’s fiery and flirty Street Dancer was an enticing appetiser before her debut as Kitri in the last performance of the present run, and Espada was Marco Agostino, (who will be Arduino’s Basilio), who had bravado fun with his cape.
 The way Nureyev moves the six toreadors and Espada from the back of the stage to the orchestra pit, with just one shoulder tilted toward the audience, is an example of his masterfulness at handling groups with simple yet effective patterns.
 Similarly seen with the final act fandango, the gypsy dances and, of course, the end of the first and third acts with the entire company continuing to dance as the curtains close.